-Not only is Volta the indoor coach, he was also instrumental in Sacramento State adding sand volleyball to its roster of sports in the spring of 2013.
-He currently serves as the co-head coach for a sand squad that boasts three wins over Cal during its first two years as a program.
+Not only is Volta the indoor coach, he was also instrumental in Sacramento State adding beach volleyball to its roster of sports in the spring of 2013.
+He currently serves as the co-head coach for a beach squad that boasts four wins over Cal during the Hornets' first three years as a program.
+In fact, the 2015 Hornet beach team finished the season winning three straight, and four of its last six matches.
+Among those four victories to close the year were wins over Cal, Boise State, Cal Poly and San Jose State.

 Volta has been a member of the Sacramento State indoor coaching staff a combined 15 years, including one year as the associate head coach (2007), five years as an assistant (2002-06), and two seasons as a volunteer assistant (2000-01).